 What Causes Shadow Accounting?

-Advisors need to have visibility into their incentive compensation.
+- Poor Visibility Advisors need to have visibility into their incentive compensation.
 They need to see their production numbers and how they’re tracking to quota.
 Without this visibility, advisors will resort to monitoring their sales stats independently.

-Inaccurate payouts are likely the main culprit behind shadow accounting.
+- Inaccurate Payouts Inaccurate payouts are likely the main culprit behind shadow accounting.
 Miscalculations and inaccurate payout demotivates advisors and causes them to lose faith in the efficacy and accuracy of your compensation processes.

-A lack of confidence is the culmination of the issues described above–poor visibility and inaccurate payouts.
+- Lack of Confidence A lack of confidence is the culmination of the issues described above–poor visibility and inaccurate payouts.
 Essentially there is a lack of confidence in the current compensation system, whether it be the processes, staff, or technology.

-How to Eliminate Shadow Accounting
+Eliminate Shadow Accounting With Technology

 Incentive compensation management tools will bring transparency to the compensation process.
 The advisor can view their sales production in real-time at any time.
 Instead of waiting for periodic updates delivered by email advisors will see current sales figures and view pending trades.
 This visibility eliminates surprises and reduces the number of commission disputes.